Meepster99/GBAStranger/README.md

 If you have mGBA installed, you can build and run code directly using `cargo run`.
 To run with optimizations, use `cargo run --release`.

+## Instructions to build C++ code.

+i,, really should put some instructions here